The design conference for people who make websites.

 An Event Apart, as the name says, is special indeed.
 But what happens when you leave?
 How will you act on what you’ve learned?
 This talk by master of design evangelism Berkun will show you how to bend the brains of your coworkers and clients to your will!
 You’ll get great advice on educating, inspiring and leading people who weren’t even at the show.
 Don’t miss this fun closing talk that will ensure you get as much value from your time after An Event Apart as you did during.

-Surely, we’ve got this responsive thing down by now, right?
-Why does it feel like we’re throwing out everything we know and love?
-Fear not: Dan Mall will share stories from the trenches of both big and small responsive projects, show you how to tweak your waterfall methodology into something more effective, help figure out where Photoshop belongs in your workflow, recommend a few new deliverables and artifacts, and suggest a new step-by-step process that will give you confidence to design and develop for a multi-device world.
+On paper, the combination of fluid grids, flexible images, and media queries—what we call responsive web design—is easy.
+In reality, juggling myriad considerations can make designing and building a modern website a traumatic experience.
+Fear not: #RWD survivor Dan Mall will share stories from the trenches of both big and small responsive projects, show you how to tweak your waterfall methodology into something more effective, help you figure out where Photoshop belongs in your workflow, recommend a few new deliverables and artifacts, and suggest a new step-by-step process that will give you confidence to design and develop for a multi-device world.

 When many of us were kids, screen time was how long we were allowed to sit in front of a TV.
 Screen time today is much more complex.
 People increasingly move between and simultaneously use screens of various sizes, proportions, and quality as they get online each day.
 From working around the differences in contrast between devices, to adjusting UI to compensate for different viewing differences; from RESS techniques to combine the best of server-side and responsive techniques, to the magic of vertical media queries and much more, you will gain a deeper understanding of screen time today, and explore new ways to design effective cross-screen experiences for tomorrow.